 For Food and Drink

-You’re in no danger of going hungry when staying at the Somerset Large Country Cottages, with a number of food options within easy driving distance.
+You’re in no danger of going hungry when staying at Dillington Estate, with a number of food options within easy driving distance.
 For delicious, classic pub food, try the Barrington Boar in Barrington, the Lord Poulett Arms in Hinton St George, or the Dinnington Docks in Dinnington.

 This whole area is steeped in history and there are a number of can’t-miss attractions.
 Visit the striking ruins of Glastonbury Abbey and the mystical Glastonbury Tor.
 Wells Cathedral is definitely worth a visit too, and the magnificent National Trust property of Montacute House is just down the road.